A lot of people are confused between SQS and Kinesis. In some ways, both act as a queue, but there is a massive

 SQS is a queue, adheres to FIFO and promises at least once delivery.

-Kinesis is a distributed message stream handler.
-A simplistic and hand wavy way to think of Kinesis is like one huge log file, items that you write to the stream as lines in this log file.
+Kinesis is a distributed stream processor.
+A simplistic and hand-wavy way to think of Kinesis is like one large log file; items that you write to the stream as lines in this log file.
 When you want to process the stream, you get a pointer to the log file.
 When you read a line from this log file, the pointer moves to the next line.
-Kinesis is stateless, as in, it does not maintain the pointer for you, it is upto your reading process to maintain this.
-What this means is that, say you are reading off a Kinesis stream and your process goes down, when you bring the reader process up again, it will start processing from the start, not from the last line before crash.
-There is no concept of popping items out of Kinesis, data is always there(expires after 7 days), you manipulate the pointer to this data.
-Hence, if you want to re process the stream, you can replay i.e you can start from the beginning and do the whole thing over and over again.
+Kinesis is stateless, as in, it does not maintain the pointer for you, it is up to your reading process to maintain this.
+What this means is that, say you are reading off a Kinesis stream, and your process goes down, when you bring the reader process up again, it will start processing from the start, not from the last line before the crash.
+There is no concept of popping items out of Kinesis, data is always there(expires after seven days), you manipulate the pointer to this data.
+Hence, if you want to reprocess the stream, you can replay i.e., you can start from the beginning and do the whole thing over and over again.
 AWS provides a client library for Kinesis which maintains the state for you.
 This client library uses dynamodb to persist the state.

 This should give you a fair idea of when to use Kinesis and when to opt-in for SQS.